-In rare cases, more serious complications such as infection, damage to the surrounding teeth or the jawbone can occur.
+In rare cases, more serious complications, such as infection, and damage to the surrounding teeth or the jawbone, can occur.
 These complications are more likely to occur if you have a complex tooth extraction or underlying medical conditions.

 Dos and Don’ts After Extraction

-You can help reduce your risk of complications by following your dentist’s instructions before and after the procedure.
-Here are some tips to follow after your tooth extraction.
+You can help reduce your risk of complications by following your dentist’s instructions before and after the dental extraction.
+Here are some tips to follow after tooth extraction to aid the healing process.